berkes/web-wallet/docs/OID4VCI.md

 Please see the below payload descriptions to create a credential offer.
 Both pre-authorized code grants as well as authorization-code grants are supported.
 You provide these in the `credential_offer` payload.
-You also have to provide the `credential_issuer`.
-The reason is that the agent can support multiple issuers at the same time.
+Additionally, you need to include the `credential_issuer`, as the agent can support multiple issuers at the same time. multiple credential issuers simultaneously.
 The default Create (POST) endpoint is enabled at: https://agent/webapp/credential-offers.
 It then would result in a new offer created at https://agent/webapp/credential-offers/:unique-id as returned in the create response.
 The path is configurable when creating the issuer.
-By default all "admin" endpoint can be found under the path "/webapp".
+By default, all "admin" endpoints can be found under the path "/webapp".
 These endpoints should be

-IP/network protected typically, as well as authentication should be enabled for them.
-If not anyone would be able to create a session!
+typically IP/network protected, with authentication enabled.
+Without these, anyone would be able to create a session!

 The create credential offer request follows the below interface and needs to be provided in the body of the POST request to the URL above.